Gerrard Xie

-Xie Yonglin (谢咏霖 (Xiè Yǒnglín); born 24 September 2006), commonly known as Gerrard Xie, is a Chinese racing driver who last competed in the FIA Formula 3 Championship for Hitech TGR.
+Gerrard Xie Wing Lam (謝咏霖 (Ze6 Wing6 Lam4, Xiè Yǒnglín); born 24 September 2006), also known as Gerrard Xie Yonglin, is a Chinese racing driver who last competed in the FIA Formula 3 Championship for DAMS.

 Xie previously raced in the GB3 Championship for Hitech Pulse-Eight and Hillspeed for the past two seasons, respectively.
 He was champion of the 2022 F4 Chinese Championship and the 2022 Formula Renault Super Challenge.

 Career

 Karting

 Born in Hong Kong but based in Shenzhen, Xie competed in karting across Europe and Asia from 2018 to 2021, though he often did not complete full seasons in Europe.
 He finished third in the 2020 IAME Asia Cup in the junior class.

 Formula Renault

 Xie made his car racing debut in the 2022 Formula Renault Super Challenge, driving for H-Star Racing.
 Entering from the second round onwards, he took pole position and won both races with the fastest lap in his debut round, and did the same again in the final and third round of the championship, taking the overall title, 32 points ahead of nearest rival Jason Wu.